Cyber-Intruder/DmarcHunter/README.md

 Non-authoritative answer:
 DMARC Record:
         ";p=quarantine;rua=mailto:dmarc-ab@service.alibaba.com;ruf=mailto:dmarc-ab@service.alibaba.com"
-The current DMARC policy for this domain is QUARANTINE For more information about this domain, visit: https://who.is/whois/example.com
+The current DMARC policy for this domain is QUARANTINE.
+For more information about this domain, visit: https://who.is/whois/example.com